anoma/namada-docs/packages/docs/pages/ledger/customize.md

 # Customize accounts and transactions
 > Note that these features are still a work in progress.
 At the time of writing, Namada does not allow for custom validity predicates (as there is a whitelist).
-Custom transactions are possible in certain cases (e.g governance proposals)
+Custom transactions are possible in certain cases (e.g governance proposals).

 On this page, we'll cover how to tailor your account(s) to your use-case with custom-made validity predicates and transactions.